gvwilson/thirdbit/src/fiction/santas/index.md

 "Oh, it's amazing," the lean santa said when the mummy's pause stretched longer than usual.
-"And I *love* what you've done with the side tables."
+"And I *love* the side tables."

-"I…
-refinished those…
-myself,"
+"Thank you,"
 the mummy said proudly.
 "Here…
 let me…
 show you…
-the originals."
+the original."
 It pulled a magazine out of the pile on the workbench and flipped through it, muttering under its lack of breath.
 "There!
 What do…